The Flask Mega-Tutorial Part XVI: Full-Text Search

 ...

 The form is rendered only if g.search_form is defined.
 This check is necessary because some pages, such as error pages, may not have it defined.
-This form is slightly different than the ones I did previously.
+This form is slightly different from the ones I did previously.
 I'm setting its method attribute to get, because I want the form data to be submitted on the query string with a GET request.
 Also, the other forms I created had the action attribute empty, because they were submitted to the same page that rendered the form.
 This form is special because it appears in all pages, so I need to tell it explicitly where it needs to be submitted, which is a new route that is specifically dedicated to handling searches.

 Search View Function